-JIT has often been expressed as a holistic management system aimed at reducing maximizing cost efficiency, and securing a competitive advantage Inman (2015).
+JIT has often been expressed as a holistic management system aimed at reducing waste, maximizing cost efficiency, and securing a competitive advantage Inman ??2015).
 Arguably the most significant part of the lean philosophy is its focus on elimination of all forms of waste.
 Waste can be defined as any activity which does not add value.
 Supply chain partners have worked together and individually to eliminate wasteful processes and excess inventory across the chain.
 In JIT waste and unnecessary costs must be minimized (Folinas, Fotiadis & Coudounaris, 2017).
 Lean was always associated with reduction of cost, eliminating waste, just-in-time (JIT) delivery.
 Two simple devices are commonly used in lean improvements.
 One is concerned with identifying waste as the first step towards eliminating it.
-There are seven forms of waste that need to be eliminated as suggested by Franco and These wastes Rubha (2017).are waste overproduction. transportation waste. appropriate processing, and waste of waiting time, inventory waste, unnecessary motions and waste of making defective products.
-Without lean procurement or just in time procurement buyers spend the majority of their time on non-strategic processes like tracking down their order status, purchase order entry and maintaining a) Concept of Just-in-time Procurement

-'private' spreadsheets for analysis.
+There are seven forms of waste that need to be eliminated as suggested by Franco and Rubha (2017).
+These wastes are waste of overproduction, transportation waste, waste of appropriate processing, and waste of waiting time, inventory waste, unnecessary motions and waste of making defective products.
+Without lean procurement or just in time procurement buyers spend the majority of their time on non-strategic processes like tracking down their order status, purchase order entry and maintaining 'private' spreadsheets for analysis.
 As a result, they miss the opportunities for mutually beneficial supplier negotiation and process efficiencies.
 Just in time procurement methods eliminates discrete purchase orders, adopt a more efficient pay on consumption business process that achieve substantially lower level of inventory improving the process of procuring materials.